About your Application

 Overseas Health Cover

 The Australian Government requires that international students have health cover for the entire duration of their visa.
-OSHC helps to pay for medical care you need while in Australia.
+Overseas Student Health Cover (OSHC) helps to pay for medical care you need while in Australia.
 To remain compliant with your visa conditions, your health cover must start BEFORE you arrive in Australia.

 Read more about Overseas Health Cover.